 Coventry Citizens Advice provides opportunities for growth and giving through our volunteering programme.
 However, the pandemic had a negative impact on our ability to utilise volunteers during lockdown due to the prohibitive cost of ICT, plus a lack of availability of relevant staff to supervise and support volunteers in delivering generalist advice.
-This has progressively improved with volunteers being equipped to offer virtual generalist advice and be effectively supervised remotely.
-It is envisaged that it will be 2022 when we will return to our pre-Covid-19 levels of volunteers where we had 65 volunteers who gave over 7,000 hours of service across a variety of roles including Trainee and Generalist Advisers, administrators, research and campaigns, receptionists and work placements.
+This has progressively improved with volunteers being equipped to offer virtual generalist advice and be effectively supervised remotely, with 17 active volunteers now in place undertaking generalist advisor roles and helping with corporate administration tasks.
+The volunteer training programme was reviewed and revised, reducing the time spent in the classroom and more time shadowing advisors and building their experience on email advice, before taking on face-to-face appointments.
+The feedback from volunteers has been positive, meaning they build their confidence and knowledge within the first few weeks rather than months into the training programme.

-iv) Funding is not provided through the use of social or program related investments.

-v) The Business Plan is reviewed and updated annually in line with its legal objects and business strategy.
+- iv) Funding is not provided through the use of social or program related investments. - v) The Business Plan is reviewed and updated annually in line with its legal objects and business strategy.
 There are key objectives in the business plan that are reviewed at Board meetings.
 Key funding streams and projects are managed in line with the contract or grant agreement for the services.
 Performances of these services are reviewed by the Board on a regular basis.